LispCookbook/cl-cookbook/iteration.md

 values, or don't return anything.
 We'll see some of them.

-If you like `mapcar`, use it a lot, and would like a quicker and shorter way to write lambdas, then you might like one of those [lambda shorthand libraries](https://github.com/CodyReichert/awesome-cl#lambda-shorthands).
+If you like `mapcar`, use it a lot, and would like a quicker and shorter way to write lambdas, then you might like one of these [lambda shorthand libraries](https://github.com/CodyReichert/awesome-cl#lambda-shorthands).

 Here is an example with [cl-punch](https://github.com/windymelt/cl-punch/):